Moving to a better place

 Step 1

-Assessment and scope confirmation
+Assessment and job review

 We assess wardrobe size, panel type, mirrored sections, adjoining cabinets, route conditions and anything else that changes the dismantling method.